csalmeida/ruby-fundamentals/README.md

 However in Ruby, _almost_ everything is an object and these can be interacted in similar ways.
 They are called objects because they are rather analogous to objects in the real world.

-For instace a `book` is an object with certain properties, uses or behaviours.
+For instance a `book` is an object with certain properties, uses or behaviours.
 A book can have a blue cover, 250 pages, and a language it is published in.

 The `book` can be opened, read and closed.